-NANCY B. ZUPICK is the manager for the Arena Simulation Consulting and Support Services group at Rockwell Automation.
+NANCY B. ZUPICK is Manager of Arena Simulation at Rockwell Automation.
 She works with her staff to meet the simulation needs of Rockwell's clients across various industries.
-In addition to this role, she also assists product management and development and helps manage the IIE/RA Student Simulation Contest and participates in marketing and sales activities.
+In addition to this role, she also works in product management and development, and helps manage the IISE/Rockwell Automation Student Simulation Contest and participates in marketing and sales activities.

 Nancy received her bachelor's degree in industrial engineering from the University of Pittsburgh.
 It was at Pitt where she became hooked on simulation in Dr. Byron Gottfried's class and where she first became familiar with the SIMAN simulation language.
-In 1997 she joined Systems Modeling in the technical support group, where she worked for over a decade assisting clients with their simulations in a wide array of industries.
+She has worked for Rockwell Automation over the past twenty-five years in the Arena Simulation group and has never lost her passion for simulation and its application in industry.